GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 The `update_site_registration` method can be used to update an existing client in the OpenID Connect Provider (OP).
 Fields like Authorization Redirect URL, Post Logout URL, Scope, Client Secret and other fields can be updated using this method.

-**Required parameters:**
+**Parameters:**

+- oxd_id: oxd ID from client registration
+- authorization_redirect_uri:  (Optional) URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to after authorization.
+- post_logout_uri: (Optional) URL to which the RP is requesting the End-User's User Agent be redirected to after a logout has been performed.
+- response_types: (Optional) Determines the authorization processing flow to be used
+- grant_types: (Optional) Grant Types that the Client is declaring that it will restrict itself to using
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
+- acr_values: (Optional) Required for extended authentication.
+Custom authentication script from Gluu server.
 - client_name: (Optional) Client application name
+- client_secret_expires_at: (Optional) Used to extend client lifetime (milliseconds since 1970)
+- client_jwks_uri: (Optional) URL for the Client's JSON Web Key Set (JWKS) document
+- client_token_endpoint_auth_method: (Optional) Requested Client Authentication method for the Token Endpoint
+- client_request_uris: (Optional) Array of request_uri values that are pre-registered by the RP for use at the OP
-- contacts: (Optional) User's e-mail ID
+- client_frontchannel_logout_uris: (Optional) Client application Logout URL
-- authorization_redirect_uri:  (Optional) URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to after authorization.
+- client_sector_identifier_uri: (Optional) URL using the https scheme to be used in calculating Pseudonymous Identifiers by the OP
-- post_logout_uri: (Optional) URL to which the RP is requesting the end-user's user agent be redirected to after a logout has been performed.
-- connection_type_value: (Optional) 'oxd port number' for oxd-server type and 'oxd-https-extension URL' for oxd-https-extension  type
-- connection_type: (Optional) 'local' for oxd-server and 'web' for oxd-https-extension
+- contacts: (Optional) Array of e-mail addresses of people responsible for this Client
+- ui_locales: (Optional) End-User's preferred languages and scripts for the user interface, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
+- claims_locales: (Optional) End-User's preferred languages and scripts for Claims being returned, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)

+- connection_type_value: 'oxd port number' for oxd-server type and 'oxd-https-extension URL' for oxd-https-extension  type
+- connection_type: 'local' for oxd-server and 'web' for oxd-https-extension

 **Request:**